servicezero/service-core/README.md

 The repo uses a CI pipeline to build, test and deploy code.
 To create a feature deployment create a feature branch using the convention `/feature/{FEATURE_NAME}`.
 This will run the pipeline and deploy your feature.
-Once you are ready for your feature to be merged raise a `Merge Request`, once approved and merged into master the feature will be released into artifactory.
+Once you are ready for your feature to be merged raise a `Merge Request`, once approved and merged into master the feature will be released into nexus.

 ## IDE's